“A leader amongst an emerging generation of change makers who are proving that every person can be a force for positive change.”—Ann Veneman,

 Former Executive Director of UNICEF

 Braun began working summers at hedge funds when he was just sixteen years old, sprinting down the path to a successful Wall Street career.
-He started his college career as a Division 1 basketball player, but while traveling abroad he met a young boy begging on the streets of India.
+But while traveling abroad he met a young boy begging on the streets of India.
 When Braun asked him what he wanted most in the world, he simply answered, “a pencil.”

-This small request became the inspiration for Pencils of Promise, the organization Braun would leave Bain & Company several years later to start with just $25 on his twenty-fifth birthday.
+This small request became the inspiration for Pencils of Promise, the organization Braun would leave Bain & Company several years later to start with just $25.
 Using his unique “for-purpose” approach, he meshed for-profit business acumen with non-profit idealism and in doing so created a leading organization in the global education space, proving that anyone can start a movement that matters.